Young Justice (TV series): Premise

 Young Justice spans four seasons, with each episode dated to reflect its place in the timeline.
 Set within the DC Multiverse, specifically on Earth-16, (Note: Earth-16 was chosen by DC Entertainment for the show because it was largely untapped, freeing the series and its franchise from established continuity restraints set by either the main DC Universe or other worlds in the Multiverse.
 However, it was later discovered that Earth-16 had previously been used.
 That pre-existing continuity was ignored by Young Justice, as it was too late to move the show to another Earth.) the series centers on a team of young sidekicks fighting to make a name for themselves: Robin, Kid Flash, Aqualad, Superboy, Miss Martian, and Artemis, who operate as covert agents under the guidance of the Justice League.
 Although the Justice League exists in the show, they are mostly kept in the background.
-The first season unfolds over roughly six months, during a time when superheroes are still a "relatively new phenomenon."
+The first season unfolds over roughly six months, during a time when superheroes are still a "relatively new phenomenon".
 It focuses on how these sidekicks come into their own, gradually introducing the characters and ultimately bringing the team together.

-The second season, subtitled Young Justice: Invasion, picks up "a minute" after the first season ended, and shortly after introduces new characters who would join the team, including Barbara Gordon, Garfield Logan, Blue Beetle, and Lagoon Boy.
+The second season, subtitled Young Justice: Invasion, picks up five years after the first season ended, and shortly after introduces new characters who would join the team, including Barbara Gordon, Garfield Logan, Blue Beetle, and Lagoon Boy.
 Other characters would also join, though they would not make the final cut.
 This season revolves around an alien invasion, during which the team departs Earth to undertake a mission on an alien planet called Rann.
 Justice League remains present but with reduced involvement as they face their own challenges.
-Co-producer Vietti explained that this shift was designed to "force the team into the frontline position of defending Earth, giving more space for the characters to grow and "come into their own as adults."
+Co-producer Vietti explained that this shift was designed to "force the team into the frontline position of defending Earth, giving more space for the characters to grow and "come into their own as adults".

 The third season, subtitled Young Justice: Outsiders, takes place a few years after the events of season two.
 It centers on an international arms race involving the trafficking of teenage metahumans, the story expands further with the introduction of Darkseid and the planet Apokolips, launching the team into intergalactic and global conflicts.
 Fourth session subtitled Young Justice: Phantoms focuses on the core characters from the first season—now adults—while continuing to expand the roster with new heroes.
-Structured around six interconnected-arcs, it follows them as they navigate adulthood, personal trauma and other topics.
+Structured around six interconnected arcs, it follows them as they navigate adulthood, personal trauma and other topics.